 Then \eqref{n, n^2, n^2+n vanishes} also holds under the assumption $\nnorm{f_3}_{{\b_1}, \ldots, {\b_{s}}, \be_3^{\times s'}}=0$ for some $s'\in\N$.
-Moreover, the value $s'$ is independent of the system $(X,\CX, \mu,T_1, T_2, T_3)$ or the functions $f_1, f_2, f_3$. \end{proposition} An iterative application of Proposition \ref{Smoothening of n, n^2, n^2+n} gives Proposition \ref{Iterated smoothening of n, n^2, n^2+n}.
+Moreover, the value $s'$ is independent of the system $(X,\CX, \mu,T_1, T_2, T_3)$ or the functions $f_1, f_2, f_3$. \end{proposition} An iterative application of Proposition \ref{smoothing of n, n^2, n^2+n} gives Proposition \ref{Iterated smoothing of n, n^2, n^2+n}.

-The content of Proposition \ref{Smoothening of n, n^2, n^2+n} is that we can ``smoothen out'' the seminorm, gradually replacing the potentially distinct vectors $\b_1, \ldots, \b_{s+1}$ by (possibly many copies of) the same vector $\be_3$ which corresponds to the transformation $T_3$ acting on $f_3$.
+The content of Proposition \ref{smoothing of n, n^2, n^2+n} is that we can ``smooth out'' the seminorm, gradually replacing the potentially distinct vectors $\b_1, \ldots, \b_{s+1}$ by (possibly many copies of) the same vector $\be_3$ which corresponds to the transformation $T_3$ acting on $f_3$.

-\begin{proof}[Proof of Proposition \ref{Smoothening of n, n^2, n^2+n}] If $\b_{s+1} = \be_3$, there is nothing to prove, so we assume that $\b_{s+1} = \be_3 - \be_2$.
+\begin{proof}[Proof of Proposition \ref{smoothing of n, n^2, n^2+n}] If $\b_{s+1} = \be_3$, there is nothing to prove, so we assume that $\b_{s+1} = \be_3 - \be_2$.

 Suppose that